Countrywide Hydrogen originates renewable hydrogen projects to meet emission-free targets.

 Availability of project-based Government funding

-Countrywide Hydrogen (formerly Countrywide Renewable Energy) was founded in 2015 by passionate clean energy specialists Geoffrey and Inge Drucker, with a vision to become a leader in renewable energy generation and production.
+Countrywide Hydrogen (formerly Countrywide Renewable Energy) was founded in 2015 by clean energy specialists Geoffrey and Inge Drucker, driven by a shared vision to make a meaningful contribution to a lower‑emissions future.

 The Way We Do Business